 Publisher URL: http://www.fzt.haw-hamburg.de/pers/Scholz/OPerA/NITA_DISS_A-C_Preliminary_Design_and_Optimization_2013.pdf

-Title: Contributions to Aircraft Preliminary Design and Optimization
+Title: Contributions to aircraft preliminary design and optimization

 Language: English

-Authors: Nita, Mihaela
+Authors: Niţă, Mihaela Florentina

-Issue Date: 2012
+Issue Date: 19-Aug-2013

-Publisher: München ; Verlag Dr. Hut
+Publisher: Verlag Dr. Hut

 Abstract: